-There are three writing projects in English 107.
+There are three writing projects in WAC 101.
 You must submit all three writing projects to pass the course.
 All drafts will be submitted electronically through the My Docs feature in MyASU.
 All projects must be submitted to the site by the due date listed on the syllabus.
 Late writing projects will lose full letter grade one minute after it is due and another letter grade every 24 hours thereafter.
 Writing projects more than 5 days late will receive no credit but must still be submitted.
 Computer problems are not valid excuses for late work.

-Writing Project 1: Reflection on Your Writing allows students to reflect upon past writing experiences and make a claim about who they are as a writer.
-Students will be asked to use evidence (such as anecdotes, writing samples, screen captures, and photos) to help them make their points.
+Writing Project 1: Reflection on a Piece of Writing allows students to reflect upon past writing experiences and make a claim about who they are as a writer.
+Students will be asked to use evidence from a single piece of writing that they did in the past, detailing their writing process for the piece.